From excessive client entertainment to payroll, there are some expenses you should not charge on your business credit card.

 But borrowing, in any form, is only for necessities (such as payroll) and only “if you are absolutely, positively sure that some cash is about to arrive,” says Downs.
 “If you are trying to bail out a sinking ship, there is no good reason to borrow.”

-This one is a double-whammy.
-First, it signals to card issuers that your business is seriously stressed.
-Which means card issuers are going to wonder about your ability to repay them.
+Charging legal settlements signals to card issuers that your business is seriously stressed, and card issuers are going to wonder about your ability to repay them.
 Plus, if it’s more money than you can pay out of pocket, that means you’re going to be adding credit card interest to the tab.

-From porn to cigarettes, keep your personal habits, especially the bad ones, off the company plastic.
+Keep your personal habits – especially the vices – off the company plastic.

 “The fact that you need a cash advance means you don’t have enough working capital – which is a problem,” says Tuomi.